DigiLEAN/DigiLean.Connect/docs/examples/datasource-value-update.md

 This method accepts a body of new Datavalues and Datetime From - To URL parameters.

-It will first delete all values in the time period and then insert the new values
+It will first delete all values in the time period (valueDate) and then insert the new values

 ```http
 PUT https://connect.digilean.tools/v1/Datasources/{id}/values/batchReplace